Embassy Gardens Phase 2, London

 Characterised by large modern balconies with views over the surrounding linear gardens and river beyond, the towers are linked together by a raised podium garden and feature a world-first transparent outdoor pool, 35 metres up, allowing residents to swim between the tenth floors of two towers.

 Architect, Reddy A+U, was keen to ensure that the large bolt-on steel balconies provided the buildings’ discerning occupants with a seamless extension to their high specification interior space, without the ‘bounce’ problems experienced with other, less rigid, bolt-on balcony fixings.
 The connector also had to meet the latest thermal efficiency and fire performance regulations.

 As the two parts of the connector assembly, the cast-in anchorage and separate fixing bracket, would be installed at different stages of the build by different contractors, it was important that the components were fully compatible to eliminate potential fixing problems.

-Ancon’s reputation and expertise in high performance structural fixings meant they were able to offer structural engineers, Walsh, the perfect solution.
+Leviat's reputation and expertise in high performance structural fixings meant we were able to offer structural engineers, Walsh, the perfect solution.

 1,300 Ancon STC20 Steel-to-Concrete Thermal Breaks were subsequently chosen as balcony fixings throughout the Phase 2 development because of their high connection strength and ability to provide optimum rigidity.
 Being manufactured from non-combustible components, the connectors achieved the fire rating needed for buildings above 18 storeys, as well as the required level of thermal protection, which swayed structural engineers, Walsh, to choose the Ancon STC system over other alternatives available.